 Pricing: $25.95 for personal lifetime license (1 PC); $85.95 for lifetime business license (1 PC)

 For those who don’t want to invest money in recording exploits at the very beginning, it’s a wise choice to test the field with some freeware.
 So here we’ve rounded up 6 best free game recording in case you waste time with those subpar programs.

 1 – Built-in Xbox Game Bar/DVR Tool of Microsoft

-In order to improve the gaming experience on Windows 10, Microsoft has added a new simple but useful gameplay capture tool named “Game Bar”.
-With this tool, you can easily screen record great gaming sessions for most PC games on Xbox One/Box, PS4.
-So convenient tool indeed, however, as the word “most” hints, some games are beyond Game Bar’s capture capability.
+In order to improve the gaming experience on Windows 10, Microsoft added a new simple but useful gameplay capture tool named “Game Bar” to it.
+With this tool, you can easily screen record great gaming sessions for most PC games with types.
+Such a convenient tool indeed, however, as the word “most” hints, some games are beyond Game Bar’s capture capability.
 Since there’s no detailed list of those exceptions, you may take your chance on recording if your game resources are manifold.
 You’d better check the feasibility and performance of the Game bar before the official recording.